nathanael-b/SPAN/README.md

 The [Parser Sample](parse.php) can be used to easily convert a `.resume` XML-based file into a printer-friendly and reader-friendly version.

 A [Sample Resume](resumeSample.resume) is included showing the features of the SPAN standard resume.
+A [PDF Version](sampleOutput.pdf) is included for reference.